Health and Safety

 Meet our Summer Program Nurses:

 Hello Summer Families!
-My name is Amy Jo Goldfarb and am happy to help keep your campers healthy and safe during the Summer Program!
-This will be my second year working the Summer Program.
-I am lucky to work as a School Nurse at Head Royce year round on a part-time basis.
+My name is Amy Jo Goldfarb and I am excited to care for your campers and help to keep them healthy and safe during the first portion of the Summer Program!
+This will be my fourth year working the Summer Program.
+I am lucky to work as a School Nurse at Head-Royce year round and have become knowledgeable in COVID protocols and COVID testing guidelines.
 I’ve been a Nurse for over 2 decades and have worked in the ER, ICU, Post-Op Recovery and at several sleep-away summer camps!

 Important Health & Safety Reminders for Summer Program: